 Water that enters a private well system can pick up contaminates.
 The following are some common well water contaminates:

 - Improper waste disposal

-Testing can determine if levels of certain elements exceed state or federal standards.
-Two steps are required.
-First, water is collected from the property using specific gathering techniques and secured in the proper containers.
-From there, it is transported to a certified laboratory for the actual testing.
+Testing can determine whether levels of certain elements exceed state or federal standards.
+Two steps are required: First, water is collected from the property using specific gathering techniques and secured in the proper containers.
+From there, it is transported to a certified laboratory for testing.
 Once testing is completed, the client receives a written report outlining the significant findings.

 No single water quality test can find all of the chemicals, bacteria or viruses that may be present in the water.
-Discuss what tests you require with your inspector or the testing agency involved.
+Discuss with your inspector or the testing agency what tests you require.